 "This program made me rethink the value of my graduate education in the humanities.
 It showed me that I am preparing myself for a lifetime of exciting and diverse career opportunities, which I had not thought about or considered before this week.
 The program also demystified the professionalization techniques that previously intimidated me from thinking about work outside of academia."
 (2021 Boot Camp Participant)

-The Hall Center's Applied Humanities Boot Camp spans an entire week with a series of sessions addressing a broad range of topics.
-These include translating the humanities for new audiences; panels featuring non-academics with humanities degrees discussing their professional career paths; workshops on how to identify and articulate the skills students have developed in their graduate programs; training in the construction of compelling applications for non-academic jobs; and mock interviews.
+The Hall Center's Applied Humanities Boot Camp spans an entire week with a series of sessions addressing a broad range of topics, including: translating the humanities for new audiences; panels featuring non-academics with humanities degrees; workshops on how to identify and articulate the skills students have developed in their graduate programs;; mock interviews.
 This professional development opportunity is open to students considering both academic and non-academic careers.
 The Boot Camp can accommodate individuals with a range of experience in the applied humanities, from none to extensive.